What’s CHIRP Sonar?

 Which CHIRP frequencies?

-- High CHIRP (150-240 kHz) is for inland and freshwater; best choice for lure tracking, identifying game fish and baitfish targets, or for targeting game fish near structure of the bottom.
-For depths less than 600'.
+- High CHIRP (150-240 kHz) is for inland and freshwater; best choice for lure tracking, identifying game fish and baitfish targets, or for targeting game fish near bottom structure.
+Best for depths less than 600'

 - Medium CHIRP (80-160kHz) displays a wider coverage area, scanning large areas more quickly, showing larger fish arches but providing less detail than high CHIRP for seeing smaller objects.
-Like high CHIRP, it’s for depths less than 600'.
+Like high CHIRP, it’s best for depths less than 600'

 The arrival of “Cheap CHIRP”